wguerin/developer.ny.gov/api-standards.md

 * Internet Explorer 8 and below on Windows XP
 * Android 2.3 (Gingerbread) and below.
 * All versions of Python 2.x (a version of Python 2.x with SNI [is planned](http://legacy.python.org/dev/peps/pep-0466/)).
 * Some enterprise network environments have been configured in some custom way that disables or interferes with SNI support.
-One identified network where this is the case: the White House.

 When implementing SSL support for an API, evaluate whether SNI support makes sense for the audience it serves.